Bryozoa - the Sea Mats - and Phoronids

 Bryozoa, the Sea Mats

 Adults of Sea Mats are so called as they create flat, dense colonies on seaweeds and rocks.
-Each individual secrets a tough "cell" in which the tiny creature lives, glued to its surrounding neighbours.
-They produce huge numbers of larvae (called cyphonautes) which are liberated into the plankton.
+Each individual secrets a tough "cell" in which the tiny creature lives, glued to its surrounding neighbours, clones of the original juvenile to settle there.
+They produce huge numbers of larvae with the most common type called a cyphonautes.
+These are liberated into the plankton and can spend several weeks growing and dispersing.
+This is why they are the most abundant larval form to be seen, sometimes in huge densities.

-A selection of cyphonautes is below.
-They can be seen at most times of the year but some months, e.g. November and March, they can be especially abundant.
+A selection of cyphonautes are shown here including one that is lablled to show the various organs and the flow of water through the larva (blue arrow).
+The shape is a flattened triangle.
+They can be seen at most times of the year but some months, e.g. November and March, they can be especially common.

 Mature cyphonautes